jonlevi/enFoldX/docs/format_tcr_sequences.md

-### Format Full Length TCR sequences
+# Using stitchr to get full length TCR sequences for enFoldX input

 If you already have full length TCR sequences, you can skip this tutorial.

+## Format Full Length TCR sequences
 In order to run the EnFoldX pipeline, you will need a CSV that contains one row for every TCR-pMHC complex you wish to predict.
 However, usually, you will only have `V`,`J`, and `CDR3` calls from sequencing or from publicly available TCR data.

 We prefer to use the full length TCR sequences that come from the output of the useful tool [stitchr](https://jamieheather.github.io/stitchr/index.html), which reconstructs full-length TCR sequences from minimal input data.
 We will be using the command-line utility `thimble`, a wrapper included with `stitchr`, for batch processing of TCR alpha and beta chains.
 Before you begin, ensure you have installed `stitchr` and the necessary data (for the genome of interest) by following the instructions [here] (https://jamieheather.github.io/stitchr/installation.html#installation).